Digital card: United States and Canada driver's licenses

 The following data is stored on track 3:

 Note: Each state has a different selection of information they encode, not all states are the same.

 Note: Some states, such as Texas, have laws restricting the access and use of electronically readable information encoded on driver's licenses or identification cards under certain circumstances.

 Other card types

 Smart cards are a newer generation of card that contain an integrated circuit.
-Some smart cards have metal contacts to electrically connect the card to the reader, and contactless cards use a magnetic field or radio frequency (RFID) for proximity reading.
+Some smart cards have metal contacts to electrically connect the card to the reader; there are also contactless cards that use a magnetic field or radio frequency (RFID) for proximity reading.

-Hybrid smart cards include a magnetic stripe in addition to the chip—this is most commonly found in a payment card, so that the cards are also compatible with payment terminals that do not include a smart card reader.
+Hybrid smart cards include a magnetic stripe in addition to the chip—this combination is most commonly found in payment cards, to make them usable at payment terminals that do not include a smart card reader.

-Cards with all three features: magnetic stripe, smart card chip, and RFID chip are also becoming common as more activities require the use of such cards.